LudvigOlsen/groupdata2/readme.md

 devtools::install_github("LudvigOlsen/R-splitters")

 ## To do
-* Find package name reflecting the focus on grouping
 * Refine vignette
-* Find out how to build vignette so people can use it
 * Set up testing
 * Change/add aliases for functions
 * fold() - implement force_equal (n.b. should be special for greedy and staircasing)